-9.1.2 Software / Firmware Integrity Tests
+9.1.2 Firmware Integrity Tests

-A software integrity test is performed on the runtime image of the Apple Secure Key Store Cryptographic Module, v1.0.
+A firmware integrity test is performed on the runtime image of the Apple Secure Key Store Cryptographic Module, v9.0.
 The module's HMAC-SHA-256 is used as an Approved algorithm for the integrity test.
 If the test fails, then the device powers itself off.